YUGESHKARAN/MySQL-RAG/README.md

 # MySQL-RAG: LLM-Powered SQL Chatbot

-## Overview
+##📘Overview

 **MySQL-RAG** is an advanced SQL chatbot application that combines the power of Retrieval-Augmented Generation (RAG) and Large Language Models (LLMs) to enable natural language interaction with MySQL databases.
 Built with a Python Flask backend and utilizing the meta-llama/Llama-4-Scout-17B-16E-Instruct model, this chatbot allows users to analyze, visualize, and manage database records using conversational queries—eliminating the need to write SQL manually.

-## Key Features
+## ✨ Key Features

-- **LLM-Powered Chatbot:**
+- 🤖 **LLM-Powered Chatbot:**
-  - Uses the meta-llama/Llama-4-Scout-17B-16E-Instruct model for advanced SQL reasoning.
+  - 🧠 Uses the `meta-llama/Llama-4-Scout-17B-16E-Instruct` model for advanced SQL reasoning.
-  - Converts natural language queries into SQL commands for data retrieval, analysis, and modification.
+  - 💬 Converts natural language queries into SQL commands for data retrieval, analysis, and modification.

+- 🐍 **Flask Backend:**
-- **Flask Backend:** Lightweight, easy-to-deploy Python backend for API and chatbot logic.
+  - ⚙️ Lightweight and easy-to-deploy Python backend for API and chatbot logic.

+- 🔍 **RAG Architecture:**
-- **RAG Architecture:** Integrates retrieval mechanisms with generative AI for precise and context-aware responses.
+  - 🧩 Integrates retrieval mechanisms with generative AI for precise and context-aware responses.

+- 🛠️ **Database Operations:**
-- **Database Operations:** Supports SELECT, UPDATE, DELETE, and other SQL operations through chat.
+  - 📊 Supports `SELECT`, `UPDATE`, `DELETE`, and other SQL operations through chat.

+- 🚀 **Easy Deployment:**
-- **Easy Deployment:** Ready for deployment on modern platforms (e.g., Vercel, as seen in `vercel.json`).
+  - ⚡ Ready for platforms like Vercel (see `vercel.json` for config).

+---

-## Folder Structure
+## 📁 Folder Structure

 - **.gitignore** – Git ignore rules
 - **app.py** – Main Flask application and API endpoints